-As at May 1, 2005, the Grocery Products sector had 1,107 employees, approximately 79% of which were unionized.
-The Company does not currently foresee any labor unrest in connection with the renewal of collective agreements expiring in fiscal 2006.
+As at May 1, 2006, the Grocery Products sector had 1,067 employees, approximately 80% of which were unionized.
+The Company does not currently foresee any labor unrest in connection with the renewal of collective agreements expiring in fiscal 2007.
+All agreements that expired in fiscal 2006 were renewed upon satisfactory terms.